fyears/electron-python-example/README.md

 }
 ```

-Irony, to compile Node.js C/C++ native codes, we have need `python2` configured, no matter what Python version you are using for your Python application.
-Checkout the [official guide](https://github.com/nodejs/node-gyp).
+Ironically, to compile Node.js C/C++ native codes, we need to have `python2` configured, no matter what Python version we are using for our Python application.
+Check out the [official guide](https://github.com/nodejs/node-gyp).

-If you are on Windows, then open PowerShell **as Administrator**, and run
+If working on Windows, open PowerShell **as Administrator**, and run

 ```bash
 npm install --global --production windows-build-tools
 ```

-The above command installs Python 2.7 in `%USERPROFILE%\.windows-build-tools\python27` and other libraries.
-Everything should be set and should not cause any conflict with the development Python.
+The above command installs Python 2.7 in `%USERPROFILE%\.windows-build-tools\python27` and other VS libraries.
+Everything should be set and should not cause any conflict with the previously-installed Python environment.

-Then set the `npm` [specially for Electron](https://github.com/electron/electron/blob/master/docs/tutorial/using-native-node-modules.md), and install the needed libraries.
+Then set the `npm` [for Electron](https://github.com/electron/electron/blob/master/docs/tutorial/using-native-node-modules.md), and install the required libraries.

 ```bash
 # env